History of the Ancient Society of Kilwinning Archers

-Each archer shot one arrow in his turn until the “doo” have been “Dinged doun”, the new Captain the first to knock the Papingo off its perch, was invested with his “Benn of Crimson Taffeta” and presented with the Kilwinning Silver Arrow.
+Each archer shot one arrow in his turn until the “doo” was “Dinged doun”, the new Captain, the first to knock the Papingo off its perch, was invested with his “Benn of Crimson Taffeta” and presented with the Kilwinning Silver Arrow.
 When the bird fell, the tower bells pealed and the crowd cheered, especially if the captain was a popular man, and the instrumental band struck up and altogether something like wild enthusiasm was manifested.
 (It is a man of the cloth I am quoting here!)

 Then there was a procession to the Crossbrae, and, according to use and wont, a bowl of toddy was brewed and prosperity to the old town of Kilwinning proposed and success to the Papingo was proposed by the captain.
 The archers then returned to the hall in which the meetings were for the time held and the insignia of office, the Silver Arrow and medals, were ostensibly handed over to the captain, but actually only held up before him, and immediately thereafter removed to the safe keeping of the secretary.
 Then there was a ball, whose “glitter and· glare” depended not a little upon the social position of the conquering hero of the day, and in which the he had the privilege of leading off the dancing with some ancient matron, ‘Sibby’ or Sybil Glen, a ‘widow of fourscore years’, being the favoured partner in those days.